open-make/mik-delft-microstim/README.md

 |IR light| Infrared (780nm) LED.|
 |UV light| UV (380nm) LED.|

-## Current state of the project
-The project is in the development/research phase.
-Nevertheless, the current version should be applicable for building and running the experiment with CED 1401 and SPIKE2.
-Note that things like the camera holder, rod-connector or headbar holder can be found as 3D printable files from the [SimpleScienceSetup](https://github.com/mik-schutte/SimpleScienceSetup).

-The future of the project holds implementations for probe recordings, 2P-imaging and widefield imaging.

 ## How to contribute

-We are always looking for insightful people that want to help out making the microstimulation setup as efficient and animal-friendly as possible.
-Especially, implementations for different experiments are welcome.
-If you want to chip in with your skills send me an email with the things you want to work on together with some details about yourself.
+If you have been reading until here, you can probably help us make this documentation better.
+Please contact us per email or via an issue in this repository, especially is you are using this documentation, if you have some comments or ideas for improvement, if you want to reuse this hardware for similar or dissimilar experiments or if you just want to say hello.

 ## Acknowledgements
-The core team members are Mik Schutte (myself) and Jelte de Vries.
+The core team members are Mik Schutte and Jelte de Vries.
 Both of us are employed by the Humboldt University and PhD-students in the Larkum lab and are being supervised by Dr. Robert Sachdev.
 Primary development was performed by Dr. Guy Doron and transferred by Moritz Druke.
 Data-management and the supervision concerning open source is done by Dr. Julien Colomb.
 Lastly, we thank the Delft Open Hardware Academy for its many valuable lessons in designing, project management and hardware documentation.